This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Quick Answer

-The Anker 577 Thunderbolt Docking Station is the best USB hub for home office use for MacBook and Thunderbolt laptop users — 13 ports including 85W laptop charging, dual 4K display support, and 10Gbps data transfer in a single desktop unit.
-For a more affordable multi-port hub that covers most home office needs, the Anker 7-in-1 USB-C Hub delivers the essentials at under $35.
+The Anker 577 Thunderbolt Docking Station is the best USB hub for home office use for MacBook and Thunderbolt laptop users — 13 ports, 85W laptop charging, dual 4K display support, and 2.5Gbps ethernet in a single desktop unit.
+For the best professional-grade Thunderbolt dock, the CalDigit TS4 is the gold standard at 18 ports and 98W charging.
+Most home office workers connecting one monitor and a few peripherals should look at the Anker 7-in-1 USB-C Hub.
+Dual monitor non-Thunderbolt users should consider the Plugable 11-in-1.
+Mac users who prioritize aesthetics should look at the Satechi Slim Multiport V2.

 Why USB Hubs Matter More Than Most Workers Realize